 Disinformation and propaganda campaigns are a common method in 'hybrid warfare' – a term that describes a mix of conventional military operations with non-military methods.
 This chapter exposes the Russian concept of hybrid warfare.
 It highlights its strategic goals toward Ukraine and outlines the evolution of its war plans from ‘traditional’ to hybrid operations.

 by Ilya Yablokov and Precious N Chatterje-Doody

 The Russian international media outlet Russia Today (RT) has been widely accused in the Western world of producing government propaganda and conspiracy theories.
 This book explores for the first time the role that conspiracy theories actually play in the network’s broadcasts.

-Free access to the Handbook of Refugee Health
+Free access to Handbook of Refugee Health chapters

 The conditions refugees experience during their journeys and how they're received at their destinations will determine their health outcomes as well as the health of those living in host communities.

-To support health professionals and humanitarians, we're offering free online access to the Handbook of Refugee Health.
+To support health professionals and humanitarians, we're offering free online access to selected Handbook of Refugee Health chapters:

 This book provides a framework to identify and approach health needs, from basic elements like service mapping and initial interventions to more complex elements of ongoing healthcare.
 It also discusses associated areas, including human rights and law, public health, medical anthropology, and cultural awareness.

 Find out more about the book on the Routledge website.

 Free access to academic and professional peer-reviewed content to institutions in Ukraine